Article written by Elisa

 The Basilica’s architectural style is Roman-Byzantine, and the interior is decorated with beautiful marble, mosaic tiles, and ex-votos from everywhere.
 This is a magical place that deserves to be visited in peace.

-Being one of the main tourist attractions in Marseille, Notre-Dame-de-la-Garde gets very crowded with tourists and pilgrims after 10 am.
-We suggest arriving early in the morning (it opens at 7 am) to visit without the herds of tourists.
+Being one of the main tourist attractions in Marseille, Notre-Dame-de-la-Garde gets very crowded with tourists and pilgrims after 10 a.m.
+Try to arrive early in the morning (it opens at 7 a.m.) to visit without the herds of tourists.

-TIP: to enjoy the view and get a breath of fresh air, we recommend getting there by the many paths starting at the foot of the hill.
-However, the climb can be difficult for some, and the Basilica is also accessible by bus (line #60).
+TIP: To enjoy the view and get a breath of fresh air, I recommend getting there by the many paths starting at the foot of the hill.
+However, the climb can be challenging for some, and the Basilica is also accessible by bus (line #60).

 2. The Old Port and the Fish Market